Writing copy that generates millions of dollars is easy, right?

 - What is the customer trying to get out of it?: Brainstorm the deeper reasons why the customer desires the product.

 Ask questions about the audience

-After I’ve answered the previous questions about the product I like to ask myself the following questions about the audience.
+After I’ve answered the previous questions about the product, I like to ask myself the following questions about the audience.

-If you follow the strategies I outlined before like studying testimonials and market reports, this will be relatively easy.
+If you follow the strategies I outlined before, like studying testimonials and market reports, this will be relatively easy.

-- Who are they?: Create a buyers persona with the data you collect.
+- Who are they?: Create a buyer persona with the data you collect.
 It should include their demographics, pain points, questions, values, feelings, and any other important trait that can be connected to the copy you write.